qgis/QGIS-Documentation/docs/training_manual/processing/modeler_hydro_calculator.rst

 .. figure:: img/modeler_hydro_calculator/calculator_output.png

 We are not using the numeric input that we added to the model, so it can be removed.
-Right--click on it and select :guilabel:`Remove`
+Right-click on it and select :guilabel:`Remove`

 .. warning:: todo: Add image